cblopez/mvcphpgenerator/README.md

   --create-index       Enable de index.php creation.
 ```
 ## Two input modes
 As you can see in the possible arguments section, you can either use an input file, or use the manual input.
-I highly recommend you using an input file, as it's quicker and easy to modify, but be careful, the input file must follow some strict syntax rules:
+I highly recommend you using an input file as it's quicker and easy to modify, but be careful, the input file must follow some strict syntax rules:
-- Entities must start with a '-' sign
+- Entities MUST start with a '-' sign
 - Attributes and actions from an entity MUST be under that entity and before the next one, if you don't want to experiment some weird behavour.
-- Attributes must start with '+' sign
+- Attributes MUST start with '+' sign
-- Actions must start with '\*' sign
+- Actions MUST start with '\*' sign
-- NO black lines are permitted.
+- NO blanck lines are permitted.
 - Any type of tab (\t) will be omitted.

 ### Example (input file)